 The Multicultural Evaluation Special Interest Group (MESIG) has been formed to enhance multicultural evaluation ideas, discussions, theories and practices, and provide a focus for sharing resources and learning about these topics with the AES membership.
 The MESIG aims to also encourage greater diversity in the AES membership, and to provide a space for diverse voices to meet, discuss and learn.
-We welcome all members to join us.

 The Systems Evaluation SIG is focused on the benefits of systems concepts and systems thinking, and the alternative sciences of social complexity for designing and determining the value of any given policy, program, initiative, or intervention (PPII).

 The vision of the SIG is for evaluators to be able to pivot between prevailing evaluation practices and those informed by the language, concepts and theories of systems thinking, and the fast growing sciences of social complexity for: